DeltaYelta/UAL/README.md

 # UAL
 User-defined Assembly Language
+This program implements a CPU of the UAL architechure, which allows users to create their own assembly language
+from a small set of 8 machine instructions.
 # Notes
 The machine has 3 registers A, B, and C which hold 1 byte of data each.
 They are all initialized to 0x00, but this may vary between implementations.